cdot/SVGcut/README.md

 + `Inside` - will cut around the inside of your paths.
 + `Pocket (concentric)` - will carve out the interior of your selected paths using ever-decreasing circles.
 + `Pocket (raster)` - will carve out the interior of your selected paths using side-to-side tool movements.
-+ `V Pocket` - will carve out the interior of your pocket with a V-bit using concentric tool movements.
-This will deliver a chamfered edge to the pocket, but the bottom of the pocket will be a bit rocky.
 + `Perforate` - will drill a series of evenly-spaced holes outside the boundary of the selected paths.
 You can control the spacing of the holes.

 The `Toolpaths` pane will change to show what has been selected for